dynobase-icon

 Delete Function

 Lastly, the delete function is also similar.
-The only difference here is that the path which includes :name variable, uses DELETE method.
+The only difference here is that the path, which includes the :name variable, uses the DELETE method.

 Once again, the logic is quite simple.
-We delete an entity with key name which equals to our path parameter.
+We delete an entity with the key name which equals our path parameter.

 Step 5 - Deploy & Test